coop9828/Gemini-1.5/README.md

    - Sparse mixture-of-experts (MoE) Transformer-based model
    - Capable of processing up to 10M tokens
    - State-of-the-art performance on long-context tasks
+   - "Gemini 1.5 Pro significantly extend this context length frontier to multiple millions of tokens with almost no degradation in performance, making it possible to process significantly larger inputs."
+(Gemini Team et al., 2024, p.
+2)
 2. Gemini 1.5 Flash
    - More lightweight variant designed for efficient inference
    - Online distilled from Pro model